guylepage3/m3/DOCUMENTATION.md

 #### Lead

-`.lead` paragraphs are for more prominant content.
+`.lead` paragraphs are for more predominant content.

 ```
   <p class="lead"></p>